scheuchzer/smarkdown/smarkdown-core/src/main/resources/smarkdown/welcome.md

 Don't waste your time with formatting your document.
 Word templates will change once a year anyway.

+Smarkdown provides some [additional features for Markdown](markdown.md) to counteract some limitations.

 #### But I need a Word file!